Generic Name: Fmay af (ETH i nil ES tra DYE ol and nor JES ti mate)

 Before taking this medicine

-Ortho Tri-Cyclen can cause birth defects.
-Do not use if you are pregnant.
-Tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
-If you have recently had a baby, wait at least 4 weeks before taking Ortho Tri-Cyclen.
+Do not use Ortho Tri-Cyclen if you are pregnant.
+Stop using this medicine and tell your doctor right away if you become pregnant, or if you miss two menstrual periods in a row.
+If you have recently had a baby, wait at least 4 weeks before taking birth control pills.

 You should not take Ortho Tri-Cyclen if you have:

 heart disease (chest pain, coronary artery disease, history of heart attack, stroke, or blood clot);